Hot Spring Tours in Iceland

 • Driving Time: Approximately 8 hours

 • Route: Take Route 1 (the Ring Road) eastward, passing through towns like Selfoss, Vik, and Hofn, until you reach Egilsstadir.
-From Egilsstadir, Vok Baths is a short 5-minute drive northwest along Route 925.
+From Egilsstadir, Vok Baths is a 5-minute drive northwest along Route 925.

 • By Flight: Book your flight from Reykjavik to Egilsstadir, with a flight time of about 1 hour.
 Vok Baths is approximately a 10-minute drive from the airport.
 Taxis and car rentals are available for this short journey.

-How to Get There from Reykjavik:
+How to get there from Reykjavik:

 • Driving Time: About 5 to 6 hours